backstage/backstage/packages/backend-common/api-report.md

 //
 // @public (undocumented)
 export interface ReadTreeResponseFactory {
+  // Warning: (ae-forgotten-export) The symbol "FromReadableArrayOptions" needs to be exported by the entry point index.d.ts
+  //
+  // (undocumented)
+  fromReadableArray(
+    options: FromReadableArrayOptions,
+  ): Promise<ReadTreeResponse>;
   // Warning: (ae-forgotten-export) The symbol "FromArchiveOptions" needs to be exported by the entry point index.d.ts
   //
   // (undocumented)